KarenTazayan/DevOps-Immersion-Workshop/Module-GitHub-Copilot/Azure-DevOps/01_Setup_Azure_DevOps.md

-# Hosting .NET 9 Solution on Azure DevOps with CI/CD
+# Setting Up an Azure DevOps Environment with GitHub Copilot

 01_Prompt
 ```